CDataTeam/tripinfo/README.md

    - tripdata.zip [tripdata\tripdata.csv]
 2. Apply analytics.
 3. Create a visual story behind the data using PowerBI.
-4. Write an analysis report for your PowerBI Dashboard / Report.
+4. Explain and provide a quick summary of the PowerBI Dashboard / Report.

 # Candidate can choose to share his/her work via Method 1 or Method 2: <br>